All Episodes

 And this is a very, it's a quiet witness.

-The only way you can get in touch with this higher self is by shutting up the ego, because the ego is gonna talk over it, it doesn't want you to do that.
+The only way you can get in touch with this higher self is by shutting up the ego because the ego is going to talk over it.

 So it's hard.

-That's all I'm saying, is it's difficult.
+That's all I'm saying is it's difficult.

-So, how do you how do you actually go about separating yourself from your ego?
+So how do you, how do you actually go about separating yourself from your ego?

-Because it they're so they're so intimately interwoven.
+Because they're so intimately interwoven.

-So how do you unravel it so that you can actually see your ego as something other than yourself in order to sort of uh pin it?
+So how do you unravel it so that you can actually see your ego as something other than yourself in order to sort of pin it?

-For me, it was in the very beginning, it seemed impossible, and it actually took years for me to get any headway.
+For me, it was in the very beginning, it seemed impossible.

-But the idea is to think on one thing only, it could be anything, focus on one thing, and then eventually once you build up the spiritual muscles to do it, then that one thing becomes no thing, and then you're in total nothing.
+And then eventually, once you build up the spiritual muscles to do it, then that one thing becomes no thing.

 And then when you're there, then you start to notice this other part of you.

-Um the term that I like the most because it makes the most sense to me.
+The term that I like the most, because it makes the most sense to me, it seems to be the most descriptive is the silent witness.

 There is a part of you that is always there, that's always present.